eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

     - Explicitly mention how the suppression file is located when using the API: "Note: When using the Node.js API, ESLint searches for the suppression file specified by the `suppressionsLocation` constructor option.
 If this option is not provided, it defaults to looking for `eslint-suppressions.json` in the `cwd` (current working directory)."

 3. Release Notes:
-    - Include an entry in the release notes announcing the availability of bulk suppressions in the Node.js API, **highlighting the new `suppressionsLocation` option**.
+    - Include an entry in the release notes announcing the availability of bulk suppressions in the Node.js API, **highlighting the new `suppressionsLocation` and `applySuppressions` options**.

 ## Drawbacks

-- API Complexity: Introduces a new option (`suppressionsLocation`) to the constructor API surface for both `ESLint` and `LegacyESLint`, slightly increasing complexity compared to only supporting the default file location.
+- API Complexity: Introduces two new options (`suppressionsLocation` and `applySuppressions`) to the constructor API surface for both `ESLint` and `LegacyESLint`, slightly increasing complexity.
 - Performance: The overhead of potentially resolving `suppressionsLocation` and then searching for/parsing the suppression file is introduced.
 However, this aligns the API\'s behavior and capabilities with the CLI.
 - Complexity: Introduces `SuppressionsService` interaction into `ESLint`/`LegacyESLint`, but reuses existing internal logic.